TommyGymer/Flight-Sim/Physics/Flight Characteristics.md

 	- Mass
 	- Thrust
 3. Auto calculation based on a 3D model
 	- Thrust and mass would still need to be entered manually
 	- Could use vertex weight painting to calculate inertia; my research for a [TVC-system](https://github.com/TommyGymer/TVC-system) should contain all the physics required for this
--
+^baking